utsaslab/squirrelfs/artifact_evaluation.md

 **Note**: When filling up the device to measure the remount timing on a full system, the scripts spawn many processes to create files until the device runs out of space and attempting to create or write to a file returns an error.
 You may see errors indicating that there is no space left on the device when running this experiment -- this is expected.

-We only provide mount time measurements for SquirrelFS in the paper, but if you would like to measure them for other file systems, run `sudo -E scripts/remount_timing.sh <fs> <test>`, where `fs` specifies the file system to test (`squirrelfs`, `nova,` `winefs`, or `ext4`) and `test` specifies which experiment to run (`init`, `empty`, or `fill_device`).
+We only provide mount time measurements for SquirrelFS in the paper, but if you would like to measure them for other file systems, run `sudo -E scripts/remount_timing.sh <fs> <mount_point> <test> <output_dir> <pm_device>`, where `fs` specifies the file system to test (`squirrelfs`, `nova,` `winefs`, or `ext4`) and `test` specifies which experiment to run (`init`, `empty`, or `fill_device`).
 The script supports several more experiments, including filling the device with only data files or only directories, but we did not include results from these experiments in the paper.
-Note that the script only supports automatically running post-crash recovery code for SquirrelFS, as SquirrelFS has a mount-time argument (`force_recovery) to force recovery code to run on a clean unmount.
+Note that the script only supports automatically running post-crash recovery code for SquirrelFS, as SquirrelFS has a mount-time argument (`force_recovery`) to force recovery code to run on a clean unmount.
 The other file systems do not have mount-time arguments to force crash recovery and have to be manually modified to make this code run if a crash has not occurred.

 ### Model checking (30 min)